 He nods.
 Slowly at first, then again.
 Firm.
 Final.
 “I would risk it.
 You are… you are pleasant to be with.
 I would like more.”

-“Then, as your liege-lady,” I say, “I am telling you to put yourself outside that power.
+“Then, as the woman you title your liege-lady,” I say, “I am telling you to put yourself outside that power.
 I don’t want power over you as nobility.”
 This confuses him until, stepping closer, I breathe, “I want power over you as a woman.”

 Again, that adorable tic.
 Blinking, looking away, swallowed nerves.
 “I think you already have that, ladyship… I mean… Karlotta.”